Data Source Overview

 Source 1: Community-Submitted Reports

 The primary and most substantial data source is community-submitted reports.
-These reports represent first-hand accounts from individuals who have received phone calls or SMS messages.
+These represent first-hand accounts from individuals who have received phone calls or SMS messages.

 Key characteristics of community report data: